MikroElektronika/mikrosdk_click_v2/clicks/10x10rgb/DETAILS.md

 ### Application Init

-> This function initializes and configures the click board.
+> This function initializes and configures the Click board.

 ```c